-\begin{example} The example is a model for fluid flow around a sphere and the calculation of the drag force $F$ that results.
-It turns out that the model depends only on something called the coefficient of drag and on a complicated, single dimensionless number called the Reynolds number that incorporates all the relevant dimensions.
-Our treatment follows those in an online video \citep{elger2011buckingham}.
+\begin{example} The example is a model for fluid flow around a sphere for the calculation of the drag force $F$.
+It turns out that the model depends only on something called the coefficient of drag and on a complicated, single dimensionless number called the Reynolds number that incorporates all the relevant quantities.

-To begin with we list all the relevant dimensions, the `drag force' ($F$), `velocity' ($V$), `viscosity' ($\mu$), `fluid density' ($\rho$) and `sphere diameter' ($D$).
+To begin, we list all the relevant quantities, the drag force ($F$), velocity ($V$), fluid density ($\rho$), viscosity ($\mu$) and sphere diameter ($D$).
 We see that we have $p=5$ $X$s in the notation of Buckingham's theorem.
-We first note that these five dimensions can be expressed in terms of the three dimensions length ($ L $), mass ($M$) and time ($ T $).
+We first note that the dimensions of these five quantities can be expressed in terms of the three dimensions, length ($ L $), mass ($ M$) and time ($ T $).
 We treat these as the three primary dimensions and this tells us that we need at most $ 5-3 = 2 $ dimensionless $\pi$ functions to define for our model.

-We first write down the units of each of the five dimensions in terms of $L$, $M$ and $T$:
+We first write down the dimensions of each of the five quantities in terms of $L$, $M$ and $T$:

 We now proceed to sequentially eliminate the dimensions $L$, $M$ and $T$ in all five equations.
 First we use $[D]=L$ to eliminate $L$.
 The first four equations become

 We next eliminate $M$ via $D^3 \rho$, yielding